lastdotnet/cluster-launcher/README.md

 hcloud   | no
 Linode   | no

-## THORNode
+## LastNode

-Once you have a Kubernetes cluster up and running, please refer to the [documentation here](https://gitlab.com/thorchain/devops/node-launcher) to get started with your THORNode.
+Once you have a Kubernetes cluster up and running, please refer to the [documentation here](https://docs.last.net/node-operators/deploying) to get started with your LastNode.

 ## Development